TimVSu/mimical/README.md

 - 2023-01-13 -- 0.0.4

-  -added Modal for transitioning between tasks ad the menu -added specific sounds to each task
+  - added Modal for transitioning between tasks ad the menu
+  - added specific sounds to each task
-  -added functionality to take pictures which get saved in the users cache
+  - added functionality to take pictures which get saved in the users cache

 - 2022-12-16 -- 0.0.3